News! Oregon State University is a healthy, smoke-free campus. Please be aware that smoking is prohibited on all campus property.

 The OSU shuttle bus will run throughout the campus and to and from Reser Stadium from 8 a.m. to 2:30 pm.
 Shuttle pick-up points adjacent to accessible parking places are marked by signs.
-You can also download a Shuttle Schedule and Map (PDF).
+You can also download a Shuttle Map (PDF).

 Access to the commencement site (Reser Stadium/Parker Plaza) may be challenging to guests who may have difficulty walking long distances from the parking lots and shuttle stop locations.
 Guests who may have difficulty walking long distances should consider bringing a wheelchair.